 Ride the XC Loop that surrounds Ruby Hill Bike Park

 .
-There is a sign at the trailhead stating direction of travel, by month, but most users ride clockwise year-round.
+There is a sign at all trail crossings that indicates direction of travel, alternating by month.

 Ridden clockwise (as mapped), you'll encounter a short, steep ascent, then be rewarded by a mostly long, flowing descent.
 It is recommended to be ridden in this direction for the highest fun factor.

 Starting at the trailhead marked on the access road, you'll climb a few switchbacks before attempting the headwall of the climb - to the top of the slopestyle lines.
 Many riders walk this steep, loose section, but it is rideable.

 After reaching the top, you'll follow the leftward singletrack and flow a little down, a little up, around the community garden, and then across the street to follow the trail.
 This is one of four total street crossings, so watch for cars.
 As you cross the street, you'll head down a paved multi-use path for ~50ft, then veer left to continue on the dirt singletrack.
 Following the sidecut, you'll snake back across the multi-use path once more, before enjoying a flowy open field section of singletrack.

 You'll cross the road once more, this time close to a busier street, so watch for quick moving vehicles.
 After this crossing, you'll wind through some trees with a little climbing, cross the multi-use path once again, and then enjoy the woodsy, descending switchbacks.
 Watch your speed - these are tight and often loose.